-- (iv) Expected quarterly expenditure for the current year and amounts to be spent in future years. - (v) Evidence that all earmarked balances have been "signed off" by the board of governors - (vi) The basis for the calculation for changes in pupil numbers, and set aside for workforce reform. - h) The information provided by the schools on the School Balances Survey will be reviewed by the Authority and Schools' Forum in accordance with the scheme. - i) Schools are also required to update the School Balances Survey and Monitoring Form mid year for review by the Assistant Director Education, Learning and Skills.
+- (v) Evidence that all earmarked balances have been "signed off" by the board of governors - (vi) The basis for the calculation for changes in pupil numbers, and set aside for workforce reform. - h) The information provided by the schools on the School Balances Survey will be reviewed by the Authority and Schools' Forum in accordance with the scheme. - i) Schools are also required to update the School Balances Survey and Monitoring Form mid year for review by the Assistant Director Education.